Tag Archive for: MUSE

 A project that builds on the previous one

-Remember, we previously mentioned, in one of our articles, Drs.
+Remember, we had already mentioned, in one of our articles, Drs.
 Favier and Debourdeau, who were winners of a previous MUSE Take Off competition.
 That project involved the development of an app called SPART APP, designed to assess the technical skills of medical residents.

-This project builds on the work of Spart-APP.
-In fact, this app, which can track residents’ technical progress, could eventually be integrated with a simulation platform.
-This platform will enhance real-time learning for students who are struggling, through an active and dynamic teaching approach.
+This project builds on the Spart-APP initiative.
+In fact, this application—which can track residents’ technical progress—may be integrated with a simulation platform in the future.
+This platform will enhance real-time learning for students who are struggling, as part of an active and dynamic teaching approach.

-The origins of the project
+The Origins of the Project

 However, the medical curriculum does not take into account the technical skills of medical residents, and there are few tools available to track their acquisition and monitor the learner’s progress throughout their rotations.